 June 2020: In the event that the data continues positively, it is aimed to remove the curfew for people over 65 years old completely in June and to end the general curfews applied at the weekend.
-In this period, hotels, resorts, cafes and restaurants will start to serve in accordance with the rules determined and with certain limitations.
-For tourism services to start, a certification work will be examined.
+In this period, hotels, resorts, cafes, and restaurants will start to serve in accordance with the rules determined and with certain limitations.
+For tourism services to start, certification work will be examined.
 It is also foreseen the opening of libraries and the start of sportive competitions.

 Phase 3: 1st September - 31st December 2020

 This will be the phase for the start of all flight services if everything goes well till then.
-The schools are planned to be opened by 1st of September.
+The schools are planned to be opened by the 1st of September.
 Activities such as concerts and wedding ceremonies in indoor areas are also expected to start in this period.

 Phase 4: 1st January 2021 – ...

-It expected to get back to normal totally with this stage and it is considered that the vaccine for Covid-19 will be developed at the latest in Phase 4.
+It is expected to get back to normal totally with this stage and it is considered that the vaccine for Covid-19 will be developed at the latest in Phase 4.